Medically reviewed by Amy Gorin, MS, RDN

-To help you find good ways to relax, I put together a whole bunch of self-care ideas from myself and my registered dietitian colleagues.
-These ideas include self-care strategies to do inside and things to do outside.
-Let me know which of these 50 self-care activities is your favorite!
-Which one scores you the most anxiety relief?
+To help you find good ways to relax while you stay home to help prevent the spread of this contagious disease, I put together a whole bunch of self-care ideas from myself and my registered dietitian colleagues.
+These ideas include self-care strategies to do inside and things to do outside when you're feeling anxious.

 Things to Do Outside